5 tips for parents to manage responsible video gameplay

 NB: The PEGI age rating considers the age suitability of a game’s content, not the level of difficulty.

-2. Use the parental controls
+2. Use parental controls and smartphone apps

-- select which games your children are allowed to play (based on the PEGI age ratings)
+- Select which games your children are allowed to play (based on the PEGI age ratings)

-- control and monitor the use of digital purchases
+- Control and monitor the use of digital purchases

-- limit access to internet browsing by applying a filter
+- Limit access to internet browsing by applying a filter

-- control the amount of time that children can spend playing games
+- Control the amount of time that children can spend playing games

-- control the level of online interaction (chat) and exchange of data (text messages, user-generated content)
+- Control the level of online interaction (chat) and exchange of data (text messages, user-generated content)

 For information on how to operate the parental controls on different devices, check the PEGI website